Saurabh24k/ticker-enrichment/README.md

 ---

-## Notes

-This is a focused coding exercise turned into a usable tool.
-It’s intentionally opinionated: speed, clarity, auditability > bells and whistles.

----

 ## License

 MIT (for now).
 If I upstream API keys or private maps later, I’ll scope them out or move to env-only.

----

-If you want me to wire a slick public demo (gif/video + sample dataset + talk track), I’ve already laid the checklist.